Jounreay/speed-reider/README.md

 ## What is it?:

-* Absolutely open source googleappscript/javascript that does a neat thing that does not resemble another product on the market.
+* Absolutely open source googleappscript/javascript that does a neat thing that does not resemble another product on the market, haha, I promise.

 ## What it do?:
 * Copies the current document the script has been added to, and add "speedy" to the end of the name.